Intermittent Fasting Myths

 In fact, an article published by the England Journal of Medicine (NEJN) states that this practice can become another healthy habit in people's lives, based on simple modifications in daily habits.

-All this matrix of opinion has generated the following myths:
+This entire matrix of opinion has generated the following myths:

 Myth 1: If you practice intermittent fasting you will gain weight

-Myth 2: You are going to destroy the muscle
+Myth 2: You will destroy muscle

 Myth 3: It decreases energy and attention

 False, with this practice you improve performance and attention because it favors the regenerative process of your body, scientifically called autophagy.
-This renews your vitality, mental clarity and above all your energy.
+This renews your vitality, mental clarity and, above all, your energy.

-False, you can consume black coffee, tea, herbal infusions and mineral water; yes, without sugar or sweeteners.
+False, you can consume black coffee, tea, herbal infusions and mineral water; Yes, without sugar or sweeteners.

 False, to achieve the benefits of intermittent fasting you must follow a balanced and healthy diet.